Mohammed-Azad/Shop_App_wecode_individual_project/README.md

 # Shop App

  ## Introduction ##
- **Shop App** Application is for who's want to buy or sale any thing they have, It help you to buy or sale any things quickly.
+ **Shop App** Application is for who's want to buy or sale any thing they have or they want, It help you to buy or sale any things quickly.
 You can choose your favorite things to favorite list and you can manage your items are choose in order list.

 ---